The American Revolution in South Carolina

 Charleston County

-Knowing that British Gen. Augustine Prevost with approximately 2,400 British regulars and Loyalist were marching steadily towards Charlestown, the Patriots in Charlestown worked day and night to create a formable line of earth works stretching from the Cooper River to the Ashley River hoping to cut off all landward approaches to Charlestown.
-In the meantime, Gen. Benjamin Lincoln had unwisely crossed the Savannah River at Augusta to head off Prevost, and was forced to hurry-time his soldiers back across the river in an attempt to catch Prevost before he reached Charlestown.
+Knowing that British Brigadier General Augustine Prevost with approximately 2,400 British Regulars and Loyalists were marching steadily towards Charlestown, the Patriots in Charlestown worked day and night to create a formidable line of earthworks stretching from the Cooper River to the Ashley River, hoping to cut off all landward approaches to Charlestown.
+In the meantime, Major General Benjamin Lincoln had unwisely crossed the Savannah River at Augusta to go after Brigadier General Prevost from behind, and when Prevost outsmarted him and crossed the Savannah River at Purrysburg soon after Lincoln left for Augusta, Major General Lincoln was forced to hurry-time his soldiers back across the river in an attempt to catch Prevost before he reached Charlestown.

-Brig.
-Gen. William Moultrie had only a small force of SC State Troops and a handful of Patriot militia on South Carolina soil to harrass and attempt to impede Gen. Prevost's march through the lowcountry.
+Brigadier General William Moultrie had only a small force of SC State Troops and a handful of Patriot Militia on South Carolina soil to harrass and attempt to impede Brigadier General Prevost's march through the lowcountry.

-By May 11, Gen. Prevost and his army approached to the very gates of the city and demanded that the Patriots surrender.
-Governor John Rutledge tried to negotiate with Gen. Prevost, but Prevost refused.
-Perhaps it was British pride and arrogance or perhaps it was the fact that Prevost knew that the Patriot army under the command of Gen. Lincoln had left Augusta and was only a few days from Charlestown.
+By May 11th, Brigadier General Prevost and his army approached the very gates of the city and demanded that the Patriots surrender.
+Governor John Rutledge tried to negotiate with Brigadier General Prevost, but the British officer refused all attempts to parlay.
+Perhaps it was British pride and arrogance or perhaps it was the fact that Brigadier General Prevost knew that the Patriot army under the command of Major General Benjamin Lincoln had left Augusta and was only a few days from Charlestown.

-On May 12, a Patriot force of cavalry and infantry under the command of Brig.
-Gen. Count Kasimir Pulaski was sent out to build redoubts at the old race track outside of Charleston in an effort to slow down or stop the advancing British.
-It seems that BG Pulaski’s plan was to attack the British with his cavalry force and then fall back to the area of the redoubts and thereby draw the British into an ambush.
-However BG Pulaski attacked the British before the Patriot troops at the redoubts were placed in position.
+On May 12th, a Patriot force of cavalry and infantry under the command of Brigadier General Count Kasimir (aka Casimir) Pulaski was sent out to build redoubts at the Old Race Track outside of Charlestown in an effort to slow down or stop the advancing British.
+It seems that Brigadier General Pulaski’s plan was to attack the British with his cavalry force and then fall back to the area of the redoubts and thereby draw the British into an ambush.
+However Brigadier General Pulaski attacked the British before the Patriot troops at the redoubts were placed in position.
 The resulting battle was a bloodbath for the Patriots who were run down and dispersed by the British cavalry.
-BG Pulaski and the remaining Patriot troops who could escape fell back into Charlestown.
+Brigadier General Pulaski and the remaining Patriot troops who could escape fell back into Charlestown.

-However, the harrassing by BG Moultrie and the errors of BG Pulaski was enough to stall for Gen. Lincoln's arrival on the evening of May 12th.
+However, the harassing by Brigadier General William Moultrie and the errors of Brigadier General Pulaski was enough time to stall for Major General Lincoln's arrival on the evening of May 12th.
 The next day the Patriots found the British had left their positions during the night and had relocated to Johns Island.
-The British had not taken Charlestown but they had accomplished their objective, which was to gain supplies and to draw Gen. Lincoln away from Augusta.
+The British had not taken Charlestown but they had accomplished their objective, which was to gain supplies and to draw Major General Benjamin Lincoln away from Augusta.
 The British had also stripped their force of a large number of men that had been sent back days earlier in an effort to remove the looted goods from the plantations that had lain in their path back to Savannah.
-The British laid waist to much of the area they had crossed over - coming and going.
+The British laid waste to much of the area they had crossed over - coming and going.

 Known Patriot Participants